Tax Saving Investments

 Investment type | EEE | EET | ETT |

-EEE Investment Options with Max Life Insurance
+EEE Investment Options with Axis Max Life Insurance

-Max Life Insurance offers multiple investment plans which can save your income tax under 80C and offer tax exempt growth.
+Axis Max Life Insurance offers multiple investment plans which can save your income tax under 80C and offer tax exempt growth.
 You can invest in multiple of these plans as per your financial goals and needs.

 Term Insurance Plans & Protection Plans

-- Max Life Smart Secure Plus Plan (UIN: 104N118V02, A Non Linked Non Participating Individual Pure Risk Premium Life Insurance Plan)
+- Axis Max Life Smart Secure Plus Plan (UIN: 104N118V02, A Non Linked Non Participating Individual Pure Risk Premium Life Insurance Plan)

 Market Linked Investment Plans for Long-term goal planning (ULIPs)

-- Max Life Fast Track Super Plan (UIN: 104L082V04; A Unit Linked Non Participating Individual Life Insurance Plan)
+- Axis Max Life Fast Track Super Plan (UIN: 104L082V04; A Unit Linked Non Participating Individual Life Insurance Plan)

-- Max Life Platinum Wealth Plan (UIN: 104L090V04, A Unit Linked Non Participating Individual Life Insurance Plan)
+- Axis Max Life Platinum Wealth Plan (UIN: 104L090V04, A Unit Linked Non Participating Individual Life Insurance Plan)

 Children’s Education Goal Investment Options